Language, Culture and Gender Lab

 Overview and Mission

-Inspired by Chicana feminism and Martin-Baro's work on Liberation Psychology, the Pepperdine University Language and Culture Lab seeks to understand and empower diverse communities within a cultural context.
-The Lab conducts four tracks of research in the areas of language and culture within the field of psychology:
+Inspired by Chicana feminism and Martin-Baro's work on Liberation Psychology, the Pepperdine University Language, Culture and Gender Lab seeks to understand and empower diverse communities within a cultural context.
+The Lab conducts three tracks of scholarship in the areas of language, culture and gender within the field of psychology:

 Examines the supervision and training of psychotherapists to provide bilingual (Spanish/English) mental health services and community outreach.
-Focus is placed on the interaction of linguistic, clinical, and cultural competency
+Using a social justice framework, focus is placed on the interaction of linguistic, clinical, and cultural responsiveness and competency.

-Examines the process and outcomes of culturally congruent practice within bilingual and Spanish-speaking communities.
-Areas of emphasis are the use of language in therapy and psycho-educational outreach
+Examines the process and outcomes of culturally congruent practice within Latinx communities.
+Areas of emphasis are the use of language in therapy and psychoeducational and empowerment-based outreach.